Horse, donkey and mule

 Mother and daughter, south of Abalak, Niger.
 Note that the woman has placed a bowl on her head.
 (Photo copyright © by Kaj Halberg)

 Donkey carts are still a common means of transportation in many countries.
-This picture is from the town of Shigatse, Tibet.
-(Photo copyright © by Kaj Halberg)
+These pictures are from the town of Shigatse, Tibet.
+(Photos copyright © by Kaj Halberg)

 Donkey team, pulling a harrow, Palapye, Botswana.
 (Photo copyright © by Kaj Halberg)